OHDSI/Broadsea/README.md

   - Note: your Atlas instance must use this OMOP Vocabulary as its default vocabulary source in order to use this feature
   - Once complete, the phoebe-load container will finish with an exit status; you can remove this container

+- pgadmin4
+  - A PostgreSQL database web client, which can be used to administer the Atlas application PostgreSQL database

 ### SSL

 Broadsea uses Traefik as a proxy for all containers within.
 Traefik can be set up with SSL to enable HTTPS: